open-compensation-token-license/license-token-website/wikisrc/opulus-nft-value.md

 - **Cultural and Artistic Value**: As part of cultural history, music NFTs may appreciate over time.

+Explore more about the value of NFTs in [NFT Value Over Time](https://www.license-token.com/wiki/nft-value-over-time).

 ## Challenges and Considerations

 Several challenges need addressing: